 In an effort to make things easier for my clients, I have instituted an interactive PDF form for both the Artist and the General worksheets.
-Check out "THE WORKSHEETS" for more details.
+Click "Worksheets" above for more details.

 Beginning in 2014, I will need to know whether or not you and your family were covered by health insurance.
 Make sure to complete the Health Insurance section of the worksheets.

-Before I can complete and file work on your income tax return this year, you will be required to sign a "Letter of Engagement".
+Before I can work on your income tax returns, you will be required to sign a "Letter of Engagement".
 You can download a PDF version of this letter, sign and date it, then fax it to me at 773.509.1806.

 Click HERE to download the letter.